N. C. Trowbridge: Early life and business career

 Trowbridge was born in Vermont.
 According to a Trowbridge surname study, "Nelson C. Trowbridge received his early instruction in business in his father's store in Medina, N.Y.
 In 1835 he went to the South and engaged in mercantile business for himself in Augusta, Ga.
 Subsequently he was engaged in planting and in operating in real estate in the South and in New York City."
 In what might well have been a case of wartime sour grapes or might have been a statement of facts, in 1864, a Burlington, Vermont newspaper printed the following assessment of Trowbridge's character based on local recollections of his youth in Vermont:

 N. C. Trowbridge, who figures so prominently in the Lamar correspondence, is Nelson Clement Trowbridge, a native of Cambridge, Vermont, who after being guilty of many mean tricks, fled from his birth-place many years since to the South, where he married a fair Southron with "lots of nigs."
 His latter-day reputation is not much more enviable than that of his tender years.

 In 1846, newspaper reports show that Trowbridge was engaged in breeding and betting on horses with Charles Augustus Lamar of Georgia.
 In 1848 his partner was named John M. Cureton, and he worked out of the Hamburg, South Carolina slave market.
+(Note: For some biographical detail on a J. E. Cureton of Lancaster District, who seems to have been an extensive slave trader in the same geographic area, see Tadman, Michael (2007).
+"The Reputation of the Slave Trader in Southern History and the Social Memory of the South".)

 Letters written by Trowbridge were amongst the cache looted from the office of Richmond slave trader R. H. Dickinson by Lucy and Sarah Chase.
 From these letters, scholars of American slavery have evidence that traders would sometimes let potential buyers "test out" slaves on a trial basis.
 Slave traders would also do "swaps," with Trowbridge writing Dickinson, "I exchanged your boy Patrick today and got a No. one boy 18 and 50 dolls.
 A fust rate SWOP."
 He made at least two slaves sales another Georgia slave trader named to E. H. Simmons.
 Trowbridge seems to have traveled frequently, visiting New Orleans, Charleston, New York City, and Macon, Georgia.

 At the time of the 1850 U.S. census Trowbridge lived in Richmond County, Georgia, and reported that his occupation as "speculator."
 On the slave schedules he was listed as the legal owner of 29 people, two of whom were categorized as "fugitives from the state."
 In 1851 Trowbridge advertised the products of the American Railroad Chair Manufacturing Company, of which he was secretary, in railroad industry magazines.
 In 1856, Trowbridge, Lamar and others were investors in the Park Mine in Columbus County, Georgia that yielded at least two gold nuggets.
 In 1857 Trowbridge owned stock in the Commercial Bank of Racine, Wisconsin.